brunocfalcao/larapush/README.md

 ### Installation

-:exclamation: In order to generate your OAuth client and token, you need to first install Larapush on your web server:
+:exclamation: In order to generate your OAuth client and token, you need to first install Larapush on your web server!

 Enter on your web server and run the following commands: